rdoelman/DONEs.jl/README.md

 - [Python](https://bitbucket.org/csi-dcsc/pydonec/src/master/)
 - [Matlab](https://bitbucket.org/csi-dcsc/done_matlab/src/master/)

-This implementation is in pure Julia.
+This implementation is in Julia, using NLopt.jl for optimization.

 ## Usage
 The algorithm keeps track of a surrogate function g(x), an estimate of the real, unknown function f(x), based on previous measurements.